calmm-js/documentation/introduction-to-calmm.md

 first of names <value> Markus
 ```

+Note that the `.lens` method of atoms and lensed atoms does not create new
+state, which means we can regard it as a referentially transparent function.

 #### Editable lists

 Let's then proceed to make an editable list of names.
 Here is one way to do it: